-For all experiments, we compared dZ3 with a representative list of state-of-the-art and actively maintained solvers: Z3 [20, 49], Z3str3[7, 51], Z3-Trau [1, 50], CVC4 [5, 15], and OSTRICH [14, 35].
-We exclude Z3str3 and Z3-Trau from the Q3 handwritten examples, since explicit intersection and complement are not supported.
-We ran each solver with a 10s timeout, and compared the answer with the correct label (if provided with the benchmark); otherwise, we compared with the answer provided by a baseline solver that appears to be trained (and sound) for the benchmark set in question: for this purpose we used OSTRICH for the Norn benchmarks and CVC4 for Kaluza, Slog, and SyGuS-qgen (all others were labeled).
+For all experiments, we compared dZ3 with a representative list of state-of-the-art and actively maintained solvers: Z3 [26, 68], Z3str3[11, 70], Z3-Trau [1, 69], CVC4 [9, 21, 42, 43], and Ostrich [20, 50].
+Ostrich represents the most modern tool in the line of solvers including Sloth [32] and Norn [4].
+We exclude Z3str3 and Z3-Trau from the Q3 handwritten examples, since explicit intersection and complement were not supported at the time of evaluation.
+We ran each solver with a 10s timeout, and compared the answer with the correct label (if provided with the benchmark); otherwise, we compared with the answer provided by a baseline solver that appears to be trained (and sound) for the benchmark set in question: for this purpose we used Ostrich for the Norn benchmarks and CVC4 for Kaluza, Slog, and SyGuS-qgen (all others were labeled).
 If the baseline solver did not return a result, we marked the answer as "unchecked" and conservatively considered it correct.
-An answer of "unknown" is counted as an error.
+An answer of "unknown" is counted as an error (i.e. unsupported case).
 In summary, a correct result can be either sat, unsat, or unchecked, while an incorrect result can be either wrong, a timeout, or an error.
-We manually inspected solver errors and incorrect answers to ensure that they all appear to be unsupported cases, bugs, or crashes, and never a result of a malformed input (which we correct by replacing the input in question).
+We further manually inspected solver errors and incorrect answers to ensure fair classification: we checked to ensure that these are unsupported cases, bugs, or crashes, and not a result of a malformed input (we corrected instances of the latter by replacing the input in question).
+We followed existing SMT community practices [13] in our methodology to summarize and plot the resulting comparisons.
 The experiments were run on a Dell XPS13 with an Intel Core i7 CPU and 16GB of RAM.